amolpandey/neo4j-dev-template/README.md

-# neo4j-dev-template
+# Neo4j Developer Template
-This is a neo4j development template to setup the working of the graph database for developers.
+This is a neo4j development template with the pre-configured sample CSV files mapped to import section, sample python script to programatically connect to neo4j instance and create a sample graph from the cypher query file.
+This setup comes with the `apoc` plugin configured for the setup.

+## Refrences

 [Getting started with Neo4j in Docker](https://neo4j.com/docs/operations-manual/current/docker/introduction/)